-What I generally do is to create a folder like %USERPROFILE%/commands
+What I generally do is to create a folder with my personal commands, then I add that folder to the PATH

 .

 To change the “environment variables” for your account just search for “environment” on the start menu.
+The window will look a bit like this:

 Then it’s simply a matter of creating *.bat